 Molly grew up in the Midwest.
 Although not in the heart of wild places, her parents took her on outdoor adventures every weekend and long summer road trips throughout the US and Canada.
 Molly moved to Bend in 2001 to work as a physical therapist and started exploring Oregon.
-She has spent the last four years developing the Bend Adventure Meetup Group.
+She has spent the last five years developing the Bend Adventure Meetup Group.
 When she’s not in the backcountry, Molly enjoys alpine and nordic skiing, reading, and planning future adventures.

 Todd is a native Oregonian who has been passionate about wilderness since his first backpacking trip at age two.
 He also works trail maintenance crew with High Cascades Forest Volunteers and supported the Central Oregon Trail Alliance for five years as a trail steward before joining Friends of the Central Cascades Wilderness.
 Music and art are big parts of Todd's life and a properly brewed cup of tea is appreciated.
 His day job helps keep part of the internet working.